 The phone system you choose can be a make-or-break decision for your business.
-There are many things to consider when deciding between a landline or VoIP system, including cost, reliability and functionality.
-While you may be inclined to write off a landline as an antiquated system compared to modern VoIP systems, there are many benefits to a traditional system that may work better for your business.
+There are many factors to consider when you’re deciding between a landline and a VoIP system, including cost, reliability and functionality.
+You may be inclined to write off a landline as an antiquated setup, but traditional systems have benefits that may work better for your business.

 Editor’s note: Looking for the right business phone system for your company?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.